 Autism Spectrum Disorder, aged 3 to 14 years of age, Language Impairment, ability to maintain other complementary, traditional, and/or behavioral treatment interventions constant during the study, Unchanged complementary, traditional, and/or behavioral treatment intervention 8 weeks prior to study.

-Contact Name and Number
+Contact Name and Information

 Mitochondrial Function in Health and Disease